Irate Driver Tries To Cut Off Donald Trump Florida Motorcade, Flashes Obscene Gestures When Pulled Over

 — Chicks On The Right (@chicksonright) November 26, 2017

-According to a report by The Associated Press, Donald Trump had just completed a round of golf with political supporter and golfing legend Jack Nicklaus and the man’s son, Gerry.
+According to a report by the Associated Press, Donald Trump had just completed a round of golf with political supporter and golfing legend Jack Nicklaus and the man’s son, Gerry.
 On Friday, Trump claimed to have played with A-list golfers Tiger Woods and Dustin Johnson.

 As CNN reports, neither Donald Trump nor his tightly-wrangled White House regularly confirms whether or not Trump is actually golfing when he visits golf clubs.
-On Friday, however, the vacationing POTUS handled the confirmation himself by announcing that he was golfing with the stars.
+On Friday, however, the vacationing president handled the confirmation himself by announcing that he was golfing with the stars.
 On Saturday, when the unidentified, red van-driving man was pulled over for attempting to cut off the Trump motorcade, Trump was in the middle of the fourth day in a row of golf.
-Trump is slated to return “home” to Washington D.C. on Sunday.
+Trump is slated to return “home” to Washington, D.C., on Sunday.

 Maybe he was just signalling to @realDonaldTrump "You're Number 1!"